prahladyeri/benchthemall/README.md

 The ***iterations*** parameter refers to the number of times each benchmarking operation was performed.
 The default is 500, but can be changed in the script.

-The ***type*** parameter refers to the type of test performed i.e. disk/mysql/sqlite.
+The ***type*** parameter refers to the type of test performed (ie. disk/mysql/sqlite/etc).
 This is passed as a querystring parameter to the script (example: http://localhost/benchthemall/benchmark.php?type=sqlite).
 The default is assumed to be disk.

 The ***write_time*** refers to:
-1. In case of disk I/O, milliseconds to write the payload to file for 500 times.
+1. In case of disk I/O, milliseconds to write the payload to file for $iterations times.
-2. In case of mysql, milliseconds to insert a payload record to a table for 500 times.
+2. In case of mysql, milliseconds to insert a payload record to a table for $iterations times.
-3. In case of sqlite, milliseconds to insert a payload record to a table for 500 times.
+3. In case of sqlite, milliseconds to insert a payload record to a table for $iterations times.

 The ***payload*** is a 108 kilobyte string generated randomly for gauging the performance.